AdobeDocs/experience-manager-core-components.en/help/components/image.md

 The Image Component (as of [release 2.13.0](/help/versions.md)) supports [Dynamic Media](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/dynamicmedia/dynamic-media.html) assets.
 [When enabled,](#design-dialog) these features offer the ability to add Dynamic Media image assets with a simple drag-and-drop or via the assets browser just as you would any other image.
 In addition, image modifiers, image presets, and smart crops are also supported.

-Your web experiences built with Core Components can feature rich, Sensei-powered, robust, high-performance, cross-platform Dynamic Media Image capabilities.
+Your web experiences built with Core Components can feature rich, Adobe AI powered, robust, high-performance, cross-platform Dynamic Media Image capabilities.

 ## Remote Assets Support {#remote-assets}